wasinger/htmlpagedom/README.md

 Installation
 ------------

--   using composer: simply add "wa72/htmlpagedom": "dev-master" to the "require" section of your composer.json
+-   using [composer] (http://getcomposer.org): add "wa72/htmlpagedom": "dev-master" to the "require" section of your composer.json

--   using other PSR-0 compliant autoloader: clone this project to where your vendor libraries are and point your autoloader to look for the "\Wa72\HtmlPageDom" namespace in the "src" directory of this project
+-   using other [PSR-0] (https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compliant autoloader:
+    clone this project to where your included libraries are and point your autoloader to look for the "\Wa72\HtmlPageDom" namespace in the "src" directory of this project

 Usage
 -----